Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Cluster -varieties and cluster polylogarithm maps

 \begin{color}{red} \end{color}

 The following observation is crucial.
-Since the class $[W]$ is invariant under $K_2-$morphisms, so is $[e^W].$ Next, given a cluster ${\rm K}_2-$variety ${\cal A}$, the vertices $v_{\bf s}$ of the cluster modular polyhedral complex ${\rm M}_{\cal A}$ are assigned to the seeds ${\bf s}$, considered modulo the action of the group $\Delta$.
-Each seed ${\bf s}$ provides an element $W_{\bf s}$.
-So we assign to each vertex $v_{\bf s}$ a representitive of the same element in Milnor $K-$theory ring: \be L[v_{\bf s}]=e^{W_{\bf s}} \in \Lambda^* \Z[T]_\Q^{\times}. \ee
+Since the class $[W]$ is invariant under $K_2-$morphisms, so is $[e^W].$ Next, given a cluster $K_2-$variety ${\cal A}$, the vertices $v_{\bf s}$ of the cluster modular polyhedral complex ${\rm M}_{\cal A}$ are assigned to the seeds ${\bf s}$, considered modulo the action of the group $\Delta$.
+The antisymmetric bilinear 2-form $W$ can be realized by any seed ${\bf s},$ so each seed ${\bf s}$ provides an element $W_{\bf s}$.
+We assign to each vertex $v_{\bf s}$ a representative of the same element in Milnor $K$-theory ring:

 Denote by ${\rm C}_p({\rm M}_{\cal A})$ the free abelian group generated by the oriented $p$-dimensional faces of the cluster modular complex ${\rm M}_{\cal A}$ - altering the orientation we flip the sign of the generator.
 Consider the chain complex of the modular complex ${\rm M}_{\cal A}$: